akhbarulhadi/akhbarulhadi.github.io/README.md

  <h2>Hi there👋, Welcome to the Apple Repair Training Platform! </h2>

-<p>Hello Guys!!👨‍💻<br> We're PBL-TRPL501, a team of aspiring Web developers 🤖.
-This project is dedicated to enhancing the user experience in training programs aimed at improving skills in Apple product repairs. <br> Our application simplifies discussions between users and instructors, ensuring seamless interaction and access to comprehensive training materials.
+<p>We're PBL-TRPL501, a team of aspiring Web developers 🤖. <br> This project is dedicated to enhancing the user experience in training programs aimed at improving skills in Apple product repairs. <br> Our application simplifies discussions between users and instructors, ensuring seamless interaction and access to comprehensive training materials.
 Explore, learn, and elevate your repair expertise with ease! </p>

 <!--line-->